Ashes (Celine Dion song): Composition and recording

-Leitch and music supervisor John Houlihan began meeting with songwriters to discuss the song, with Leitch focusing on conveying his thematic ideas.
-They "ended up discovering" the song "Ashes" as written by Petey Martin, Jordan Smith, and Tedd T. Leitch felt it "just sort of fit and ticked all the boxes of what I was trying to do, story-wise".
-Leitch then discussed with actor/producer Ryan Reynolds his wish to find a "contemporary artist who's got the chops to make it super emotional" for recording the song.
-Reynolds suggested Celine Dion as someone who is both an "incredible singer" and could fit into the subversive Deadpool universe.
-Reynolds approached Dion about this, and Leitch said that she agreed to join the project not only because her son is a fan of Deadpool but also because she was "taken aback by the song" and understood what they wanted to do with it.
-Leitch admitted that the song was satirical but also felt that having Dion record it elevated it to play as a more emotional cornerstone of the film as well.
+Leitch and music supervisor John Houlihan met with songwriters to discuss the thematic direction of the piece, with Leitch focusing on his narrative goals.
+They selected "Ashes", written by Petey Martin, Jordan Smith and Tedd T., which Leitch felt "ticked all the boxes" of what he wanted to achieve.
+He then consulted actor‑producer Ryan Reynolds about finding a "contemporary artist who's got the chops to make it super emotional".
+Reynolds suggested Celine Dion, calling her an "incredible singer" capable of working within the film's subversive tone.
+According to Leitch, Dion agreed not only because her son is a fan of Deadpool but also because she was "taken aback by the song" and understood their intentions.
+Although the track contains a satirical edge, Leitch felt that Dion's performance elevated it into a genuine emotional anchor for the film.